Our Staff

 Convenor

-Ab Rehman was living his most happy moments of life as he was recently married and in Sep 2013 he climb up the willow tree to cut some branches.
-Unfortunately he lost the grip and could not manage to stable himself and fell from branch to branch and finally he was on the ground shocked, frustrated and out of ideas as he could not feel his body down the ribs.
-Being the only son of his parents his family members, cousins and neighbours rushed to the spot, took him to the hospital but had no idea of what had happened to him.
-After months of treatment Ab Rehman realised the unfortunate truth of his life post the accident and vowed to live the wheelchair life happily and today he is one of key members of the organisation.
+Ab Rehman was living his happiest moments of life as he was recently married, and in Sep 2013, he climbed up the willow tree to cut some branches.
+Unfortunately, he lost his grip and could not manage to stabilize himself and fell from branch to branch, and finally he was on the ground, shocked, frustrated, and out of ideas as he could not feel his body down the ribs.
+Being the only son of his parents, his family members, cousins, and neighbors rushed to the spot, took him to the hospital, but had no idea what had happened to him.
+After months of treatment, Ab Rehman realised the unfortunate truth of his life post the accident and vowed to live the wheelchair life happily, and today he is one of the key members of the organisation.

 Mohd Rafee